commercialhaskell/stack/doc/GUIDE.md

 In case wrong packages are excluded you can uncomment the right one and comment the other one.

-Packages may get excluded due to confilcting requirements among user packages or due to conflicting requiements between a user package and the resolver compiler.
+Packages may get excluded due to conflicting requirements among user packages or due to conflicting requirements between a user package and the resolver compiler.
 If all of the packages have a conflict with the compiler then all of them may get commented out.